CaoRX/Ising2D/README.md

 # Ising2D
-tests on 2D Ising model
+Tests on 2D Ising model, trying to use finite size scaling.

+cmake [path]
+make

+no in-source compile.